AliceO2Group/ALF/README.md

 ## DIM Services

+Service names may refer to the card or the link level, depending on the functionality published.

+Card-level services are identified by the server's hostname, and the card's serial:

+`
+ALF_[hostname]/SERIAL_[serial]/[service_name]
+`

-Service names are identified by the server's hostname, the card's serial and endpoint pair and the link, as follows:
+Link-level services are identified by the server's hostname, the card's serial and endpoint pair, and the link, as follows:

 `
 ALF_[hostname]/SERIAL_[serial]/ENDPOINT_[endpoint]/LINK_[link]/[service_name]